LoicLw/FieldTracer/README.md

 1. Get the Serval Mesh application (Google Play: [https://play.google.com/store/apps/details?id=org.servalproject](https://play.google.com/store/apps/details?id=org.servalproject) )
 2. Configure Serval Mesh with a phone number and a name
-2. Download the git source code with `git clone https://github.com/LoicLWRT/FieldTracer.git`
+3. Download the git source code with `git clone https://github.com/LoicLWRT/FieldTracer.git`
-3. Open the project under Eclipse or compile directly with `ant`
+4. Open the project under Eclipse or compile directly with `ant`
+5. OR directly install the APK from [android_app/bin/FieldTracer.apk](android_app/bin/FieldTracer.apk)
-2. Get a Mapsforge map of the zone you plan to trace from [http://download.bbbike.org/osm/](http://download.bbbike.org/osm/)
+6. Get a Mapsforge map of the zone you plan to trace from [http://download.bbbike.org/osm/](http://download.bbbike.org/osm/)
-3. Copy the map to the `/sdcard/FieldTracer/` folder
+7. Copy the map to the `/sdcard/FieldTracer/` folder
-4. You are ready to go :)
+8. You are ready to go :)

 **For the OpenStreetMap traces uploader:**